-My main teaching interests are:
+My current areas of teaching expertise are:

 - Comparative and international higher education